baselbers/woocommerce-pdf-invoices/readme.txt

 = 2.8.2 - April 29, 2017 =

+- Improved: Settings classes with a complete refactor.
+- Improved: File names by removing unnecessary prefixes.
 - Improved: PDF invoice generation by skipping unnecessary PDF invoice update for same request.
+- Improved: Deactivation notice by only checking for notice on plugins.php page.
+- Fixed: Facebook share button.
+- Removed: Unused CSS and JS.

 = 2.8.1 - April 21, 2017 =